bisdn/bisdn.github.io/getting_started/install_bisdn_linux.md

 ## Backup files/folders across installations

 To backup files when installing a new BISDN Linux version, use the `/etc/default/user-backup.txt` file.
-BISDN Linux keeps by default the following files/ directories:
+By default BISDN Linux keeps the following files/ directories:

 ```
 /home/basebox/.ssh/